recalledz/way-of-ascension/docs/ARCHITECTURE.md

 * **`selectors.js`** – Functions that read values from the feature’s state.
 They often wrap logic functions to calculate derived values.
 The `rollWeaponDropForZone()` selector samples the appropriate loot table and returns a generated weapon based on the current zone:contentReference[oaicite:4]{index=4}.
 * **`ui/`** – Feature‑specific UI modules.
 These typically import selectors to display state and call mutators in response to user actions.

+### Cross‑feature dependencies

+Features remain isolated but often need data from one another.
+They communicate through `src/shared/selectors.js` and `src/shared/mutators.js`:

+* The ability system checks the equipped weapon via inventory selectors.
+* Adventure combat calls combat mutators and pushes rewards through the loot mutators.
+* Proficiency UI reads the current weapon from inventory and exposes bonuses back to combat.

 ### Proficiency feature

 The **Proficiency** module tracks a player’s mastery of different weapon types.
 It exposes a `proficiencyState` slice with a `proficiency` map:contentReference[oaicite:5]{index=5}.
 The logic file defines `gainProficiency()` and `getProficiency()`; the latter returns both the raw proficiency value and a bonus calculated via a soft‑capping formula:contentReference[oaicite:6]{index=6}.
 Mutators simply delegate to the logic functions, ensuring all state changes pass through a single place:contentReference[oaicite:7]{index=7}.
 The selectors mirror the logic and provide an additional helper to derive weapon damage/speed bonuses based on the equipped weapon:contentReference[oaicite:8]{index=8}.